tensorflow/minigo/README.md

 This is based off of Brian Lee's "MuGo" -- a pure Python implementation of the first AlphaGo paper ["Mastering the Game of Go with Deep Neural Networks and Tree Search"](https://www.nature.com/articles/nature16961) published in *Nature*.
-This implementation adds features and archicture changes present in the more recent Alpha Go Zero paper, ["Mastering the Game of Go without Human Knowledge"](https://www.nature.com/articles/nature24270).
-More recently, this was archicture was extended for Chess and Shogi in ["Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm"](https://arxiv.org/abs/1712.01815).
-These papers will often be abridged in documentation as *AG* (for AlphaGo), *AGZ* (for AlphaGo Zero), and *AZ* (for AlphaZero) respectively
+This implementation adds features and architecture changes present in the more recent AlphaGo Zero paper, ["Mastering the Game of Go without Human Knowledge"](https://www.nature.com/articles/nature24270).
+More recently, this architecture was extended for Chess and Shogi in ["Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm"](https://arxiv.org/abs/1712.01815).
+These papers will often be abridged in documentation as *AG* (for AlphaGo), *AGZ* (for AlphaGo Zero), and *AZ* (for AlphaZero) respectively.

 The goal of this project is to reproduce the results of the original paper through an open-source implementation using the Google Cloud Platform and